Why your medical practice AR days are too high and how to fix the bookkeeping root cause

 Benchmarks from the Medical Group Management Association and the Healthcare Financial Management Association (HFMA):

-Benchmark
+Benchmark |

-Standard
+Standard |

-MGMA target
+MGMA target |

-45 days or less for most physician specialties
+45 days or less for most physician specialties |

-HFMA preferred range
+HFMA preferred range |

-30 to 40 days
+30 to 40 days |

-AR over 90 days
+AR over 90 days |

-Under 10% of the total AR
+Under 10% of the total AR |

-Net collection rate
+Net collection rate |

-96 to 97% indicates effective collections (MGMA)
+96 to 97% indicates effective collections (MGMA) |

 When AR days are running above benchmark, one of three things is almost always driving it.

-• Front-end: eligibility errors, missing authorizations, and delayed charge entry.
-If more than 30% of your denials cite eligibility issues, the problem is in registration.
-Not billing.
+Front-end: eligibility errors, missing authorizations, and delayed charge entry.
+If more than 30% of your denials cite eligibility issues, the problem is in registration, not billing.

-• Mid-cycle: high denial rates, incomplete secondary billing.
+Mid-cycle: high denial rates, incomplete secondary billing.
 A clean claim rate below 95% calls for denial management, not collections pressure.

-• Back-end: the recording problem described above.
+Back-end: the recording problem described above.
 If insurance AR looks resolved in the billing system but the balance sheet disagrees, the billing-to-accounting reconciliation is not being done.

 Practices consistently below 35 AR days share one characteristic: their bookkeeper reconciles billing system AR to accounting system AR every single month.
 That reconciliation is what closes the gap and surfaces recording errors before they compound.
 For the broader month-end process this reconciliation sits within, the monthly bookkeeping checklist provides the full sequence.

 In practices that sit chronically above 45 AR days, the billing-to-accounting reconciliation almost never happens because no one on the team knows how to do it correctly.
 That is not a process problem.
 It is a hiring problem.
-The three questions below are the fastest way to find out whether your current bookkeeper has ever worked in healthcare accounting, or whether they have been applying general bookkeeping training to a system that was never built for.
+The three questions below are the fastest way to find out whether your current bookkeeper has ever worked in healthcare accounting, or whether they have been applying general bookkeeping training to a system it was never built for.

-How does your bookkeeper record the difference between a contractual adjustment and bad debt
+How does your bookkeeper record the difference between a contractual adjustment and bad debt?

 If they cannot draw this distinction clearly, they will conflate the two across every claim, every month.
 That is not a gap you can fix with oversight.
 It is a structural error that requires the books to be rebuilt.

-How does your bookkeeper reconcile the billing system AR with the accounting system AR at month-end
+How does your bookkeeper reconcile the billing system AR with the accounting system AR at month-end?

 If they have not done this reconciliation before, the two systems in your practice will drift.
 The billing software will show one AR total.
 The balance sheet will show another.
 Neither will be fully reliable.
 Month-end close becomes a guessing exercise.